julianchurchill/text-adventure/README.md

-    DONE - [Normal]Item needs to implement examineText() DONE - [Normal]Item needs to implement setExamineActionIsNotRepeatable() and examineActionIsNotRepeatable() DONE - [Normal]Item needs to return a blank examineText() after examine() if examine action is not repeatable
-    - [Normal]Item needs to not repeat on examine actions if examine action is not repeatable
+    DONE - [Normal]Item needs to implement examineText() DONE - [Normal]Item needs to implement setExamineActionIsNotRepeatable() and examineActionIsNotRepeatable() DONE - [Normal]Item needs to return a blank examineText() after examine() if examine action is not repeatable DONE - [Normal]Item needs to not repeat on examine actions if examine action is not repeatable
     - Deserialiser needs to parse 'item on examine action:action name:parameters'
     - Deserialiser needs to parse 'item examine message:You look closer and see a ...
 It drops at your feet.'
     - Deserialiser needs to parse 'item examine action is not repeatable:'